 Page was attending the Sutton School of Art in London when his session work took off.

-“Later on , I did learn to read music but, at this time, I read chord charts,” he said.
+“Later, I did learn to read music but, at this time, I read chord charts,” he said.
 “The studio world was a closed shop, a place where time equals money.
-If you didn’t deliver, they would send you home, which never happened with me.
+If you didn’t deliver, they would send you home, which never happened to me.
 I did pretty good.
 I worked with Herman’s Hermits and Donovan.
 You can also hear my playing on The Who’s I Can’t Explain.”